Uday0606/LPC2138_Temperature_Monitoring./README.md

 - LM35 Sensor, 16x2 LCD

 #How to Run:
-1. Open `Proteus/schematic.pdsprj` in Proteus.
+1. Open smart sensor.pdsprj in Proteus.
 2. Compile the source code in Keil IDE.
 3. Load the `.hex` file into the Proteus microcontroller.
 4. Run the simulation and monitor LCD, LEDs, and UART output.